rofenac/fo76-ml-db/README.md

 - ✅ Extracts Form IDs for each rank
 - ✅ Deduplicates data from Wiki page sections
 - ✅ Validates rank completeness (all perks should have 4 ranks)

+**Status:** All 28 legendary perks scraped and imported with all ranks.

 ## Database Architecture